inkeybow2002/modern-ui-library/CONTRIBUTING.md

 - Open a pull request.

 ## Code of Conduct
-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a code of conduct.
+You are expected to follow it in all your interactions with the project.